berenslab/CBC_inference/experimental_data/README.txt

-Download the experimental data from Zenodo.
+Download the data using the script in '../step0a_download_data'